Book-to-Deck Reconstructions

 The Prince Dossier

-Statecraft reframed as a premium dossier-style learning format
+Statecraft reframed as a premium dossier-style learning format.

 A reconstruction that turns political philosophy into a cinematic dossier, using archival cues and controlled pacing to make strategic ideas easier to scan and retain.